WB2ISS/hfp_tcp/README.md

-# hfp_tcp for Airspy HF+ (Dockerized, ARM64 Ready)
+# hfp_tcp for  Airspy HF+ Discovery and the like

-This is a fork of [WB2ISS/hfp_tcp](https://github.com/WB2ISS/hfp_tcp) with key enhancements to not lock the Airspy hardware when not connected to a client and then release it once the connection is closed.
+This is a fork of [WB2ISS/hfp_tcp](https://github.com/WB2ISS/hfp_tcp) with key enhancements to not lock the Airspy hardware when not connected to a client and also release it once the connection is closed.

 > 🐳 Includes a **Dockerfile** for fully containerized building and deployment
-> ✅ **Tested on Orange Pi Zero 2W** and **Airspy Discovery HF+**.
-Should ideally work on other Pis as well including Raspberry Pi.
+> ✅ Tested on **Orange Pi Zero 2W** and **Airspy Discovery HF+** and remote connected from an iPhone with SDR Receiver app installed.
+Should be able to run on other arm64 single-board computers like Raspberry Pi or other linux computers.

 ---